FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 4. Use in Flavors

-Isobutyraldehyde is utilized in a variety of flavor categories, including fruit, nut, and dairy flavors.
-It serves as an impact note, providing a fresh, fruity character that enhances the overall profile of the flavor system.
-Typical use levels in finished food or beverage products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering notes.
+Isobutyraldehyde is utilized in flavor formulations for its ability to impart a fresh, fruity note.
+It is commonly used in fruit flavors, particularly apple and citrus, as well as in nutty and buttery profiles.
+Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering notes.
 It is relatively stable under acidic conditions but may degrade under high heat or oxidative environments.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature